ViniciusClement/CRTP-2025/Notes.md

 powershell -c <cmd>
 powershell -encodedcommand $env:PSExecutionPolicyPreference="bypass"
 ```

+**Invisi-Shell**
-Invisi-Shell - Invisi-Shell is a tool designed to bypass PowerShell security by hooking into .NET assemblies, including System.Management.Automation.dll and System.Core.dll, to evade logging mechanisms.
+- Invisi-Shell is a tool designed to bypass PowerShell security by hooking into .NET assemblies, including System.Management.Automation.dll and System.Core.dll, to evade logging mechanisms.
 It uses the CLR Profiler API, a DLL that communicates with the Common Language Runtime (CLR) to modify runtime behavior.

 ### Tools and Script for AV Signatures Bypass

-AMSITrigger
+**AMSITrigger**
-AMSITrigger helps identify which parts of a PowerShell script are flagged by AMSI (Anti-Malware Scan Interface), allowing precise modifications to bypass detection.
+- AMSITrigger helps identify which parts of a PowerShell script are flagged by AMSI (Anti-Malware Scan Interface), allowing precise modifications to bypass detection.
 How It Works:
 * Scans the script for AMSI detections.
 * Pinpoints the exact code segment causing detection.
 * Allows modifications (e.g., obfuscation, string reversal) to bypass detection.

-Usage:
-AmsiTrigger_x64.exe -i C:\Path\To\Script.ps1
+* AmsiTrigger_x64.exe -i C:\Path\To\Script.ps1

 DefenderCheck